imclarenpow/202-andie/src/cosc202/andie/README.md

 Applies a mean filter to the image
 ##### Gaussian Filter
 Applies a Gaussian blur filter to the image
+Uses a slider to adjust the severity of the blur
 ##### Soft Blur
 Applies a soft blur filter to the image